Walton, Liverpool: Notable buildings

-The Prince of Wales pub on Rice Lane was nicknamed "The Sod House" by King Edward VII, after making a royal visit to the zoo and entering it for refreshments, perhaps because the landlord used clods of earth ("sods") draped over the beer barrels to keep them cool.
+The Prince of Wales pub on Rice Lane was nicknamed "The Sod House" by Edward VII, after making a royal visit to the zoo and entering it for refreshments, perhaps because the landlord used clods of earth ("sods") draped over the beer barrels to keep them cool.

 The former Shell garage on Rice Lane (now a used car dealership) was once the official workshop of Ferrari for their race team when competing at Aintree Grand Prix course in the 1950s.

 Walton Town Hall was demolished in the 1960s to make way for the Queens Drive fly-over.
 The side wall, which includes the name etched in stone, still stands on the northbound side of the A59 at the fly-over.
 The wall is currently owned by Croppers garage which occupies the space.

 Walton was also once the location of Walton Hospital, on Rice Lane.
 Several famous Liverpudlians, including Paul McCartney and Joe Fagan, were born at the hospital.
 The hospital was also once a regional centre for neurology and neurosurgery.
 As demand for services continued to increase the capacity for patients at the relatively small Walton Hospital site decreased and in 1998 all neurosurgical services were transferred to the newly built Walton Centre, on the same site as Aintree University Hospital in Fazakerley.

 Walton Hospital started life in the late 19th century as West Derby Union Workhouse and nearby Walton Parochial cemetery contains many tens of thousands of unmarked and uncelebrated "common" graves of the poor who depended on it for sustenance.
 This cemetery, which now houses the City Farm, also holds the grave of Robert Noonan, also known as Robert Tressell, who fell ill and died in Liverpool while waiting for a ship to emigrate to America.
 In 2019, Tressell was commemorated with a march to his graveside led by a brass band.

+Clock View Hospital is a psychiatric facility standing near the old grounds of the original Walton Hospital.
+It is a medium level facility consisting of 5 inpatient wards and a neurological unit within the same building (Walton Centre).
+It was purpose built in 2014 as a state of the art psychiatric care facility and opened to patients in 2015.
+Since then, it has won many awards for outstanding care and treatment for patients and in 2018 Clock View won a Sustainable Health and Care award (Capital Projects) for its building design efficiency.